Real life experiences

 Drums are wonderful instruments, and they have a beautiful sound.
 Drums are used in many different ways, we have drums which are used for sending massages to the people in town or some times to send massage to the next village, and there are drums for ceremonies like weddings or naming ceremonies and there are also drums for healing people who are sick.
 African drumming can support children’s literacy and mathematical development.

-All of the children are able to take part in the drumming sessions in small groups.
+All of the children are able to take part in the drumming sessions.
 They get the opportunity to practice playing the drums on their own and with the group, explore loud and quiet sounds, follow instructions and learn new rhymes.

 Trips and local walks